I'm sorry but eggs, bacon and cheese inside a bread boat? YES.

 If you've been coming 'round these parts for a while now, it's pretty obvi that I'm a savory kinda gal.
 ESPEEEEECIALLY

 Now, I do eat my share of blueberries and coconut yogurt.
 And sometimes breakfast bars.
 Oh gosh, like really early in the morning when I have that first cup of coffee and I'm sitting down to work.
 Something about an almondy chocolatey granola breakfast bar just does the trick and I'm totally off point.

 Long about 9:30 am, after a good run, that's when it hits.
 The mega mama protein craving that REQUIRES something eggy, cheesy, and either bready or a tortilla-y.
 Some call it problematic.
 I call it awesome.

 But I won't get all up in your face about it because that kind of 'tude just doesn't work well on me.

 But I will say this.
 Listen and listen good, y'all.
-BAKED EGG BOATS
+BAKED EGG BOATS FOR.
+THE.
+WIN.

 Seriously.
 You par-bake some Pillsbury simply rustic french bread, rip out some innards, fill it with your favorite brekky fillings, let it finish baking and WHAT.
 UP.